 Look at it this way: If you lose all your luggage, you’ll just have to come home looking like a European, having refit your wardrobe at flea markets and department stores.
-Or, look at this as the perfect excuse to hit the high-fashion outlets of Rome, like Chevy Chase and family did in European Vacation.
+Or, look at this as the perfect excuse to hit the high-fashion outlets, like Chevy Chase and family did in European Vacation.

 Or, more to the point, like my family did back when I was 11 years old.

 We had just moved to Rome, and the container containing all our household goods for the next two years was left sitting on a Brooklyn dock for months due to a longshoreman strike.
 All we had to see us through the next five months were the clothes on our backs.